-Mulch may be a silly word, but it’s serious business caring for plantings in gardens, parks, playgrounds and backyards.
-One could spend hours loading and unloading bags of mulch purchased from a home center or one could instead schedule a convenient on-site mulch delivery to anywhere in the Milwaukee area by Darryl’s Tree Service.
+Mulch may be a silly word, but it’s serious business caring for plantings in gardens, parks, playgrounds, and backyards.
+One could spend hours loading and unloading bags of mulch purchased from a home center or one could instead schedule convenient on-site mulch delivery to anywhere in the Milwaukee area by Darryl’s Tree Service.
 How much does mulch love the garden?
 Here are just a few ways:

 Weed Reduction: Using mulch can significantly inhibit the growth of weeds that can choke the life out of garden plants.

 Recreates Nature: When a tree grows in the forest, roots are covered with a natural blanket of leaves and other organic materials that are filled with nutrients.
 Plants in an urban environment live in harsher conditions, therefore, adding mulch around plant beds can help protect and nourish roots.

 Keeps Moisture in Soil: Covering the ground with mulch helps to keep the moisture trapped beneath it.
 This prevents plants from drying out and, as a result, means they need less watering.
 Mulch also helps moderate changes in temperature and protects roots from freezing in the colder months.